Involuntary Bankruptcy

 Involuntary bankruptcies are rarely filed against individuals.
 Learn more.

-Involuntary bankruptcies don't occur frequently, and creditors usually bring them against a business organization rather than an individual.
-Creditors follow a procedure that includes filing a bankruptcy action on behalf of the person or company that owes the money.
-In this article, you'll learn more about the involuntary bankruptcy process.
+Involuntary bankruptcies don't occur often, and creditors usually bring them against business organizations rather than individuals.
+The involuntary bankruptcy process begins when creditors follow the procedure for filing a bankruptcy action on behalf of the person or company owing money.
+You can start with the basics of business bankruptcies by reading Small Business Bankruptcy.

-Creditors Target Assets for Involuntary Bankruptcy
+Creditors Target Debtors With Assets for Involuntary Bankruptcy

 How Involuntary Bankruptcy Works